jeremytammik/tbc/a/1668_multi_target_addin.md

 **Question:** I want to use the correct Autodesk terms in our localized add-in user documentation.

 I am searching for a table of translations of Revit and AutoCAD terms into multiple languages which can be used for our automated translation dictionary.
 I just need a mapping English term &rarr; Localized term.
-The supported languages are currently German, French, Spanish (Mexico), Chinese (Simpified), Portugiese (Brasil), Japanese and Italian.
+The supported languages are currently German, French, Spanish (Mexico), Chinese (Simplified), Portuguese (Brazil), Japanese and Italian.

-I found a good [Glossary of AutoCAD Terms](https://knowledge.autodesk.com/de/support/autocad/learn-explore/caas/CloudHelp/cloudhelp/2016/DEU/AutoCAD-Core/files/GUID-C4325DCB-3648-4463-8135-629EA7F72AB0-htm.html?_ga=2.226928601.558689868.1529839545-2130181328.1465883366) which can be displayed in different languages.
+I found a good [Glossary of German AutoCAD Terms](https://knowledge.autodesk.com/de/support/autocad/learn-explore/caas/CloudHelp/cloudhelp/2016/DEU/AutoCAD-Core/files/GUID-C4325DCB-3648-4463-8135-629EA7F72AB0-htm.html?_ga=2.226928601.558689868.1529839545-2130181328.1465883366) which can be displayed in different languages.

 I see that, e.g., `LAYER` in English is the same in German, but `SOLID` is `VOLUMENKÖRPER`.